Vasile M. Popov

-Vasile Mihai Popov (born 1928) is a leading systems theorist and control engineering specialist.
+Vasile Mihai Popov (born July 7, 1928, Galaţi, Romania) is a leading systems theorist and control engineering specialist.
 He is well known for having developed a method to analyze stability of nonlinear dynamical systems, now known as Popov criterion.

 Biography

 He was born in Galaţi, Romania on July 7, 1928.
 He received the engineering degree in electronics from the Bucharest Polytechnic Institute in 1950.

 He worked for a few years as Assistant Professor at the Bucharest Polytechnic Institute in the Faculty of Electronics.
 His main research interests during this period were in frequency modulation and parametric oscillations.
 In the mid 1950s, he joined the Institute for Energy of Romanian Academy of Science in Bucharest.
 In the 1960s, Popov headed the Control group at the Institute of Energy of the Romanian Academy.